-IMPORTANT: Korean Immigration requires an individual Apostille authentication for both documents.
-Meaning, you need to have your criminal record check and diploma Apostilled separately.
-To be clear, DO NOT have these documents Apostilled together as a single document.
+IMPORTANT: Korean Immigration requires individual Apostilles for both documents (your criminal record check and degree).
+To be clear, DO NOT have these documents bound together and Apostilled as a single document.

-Note: If you need to have your CRC notarized before you can request the Apostille authentication then please ask the Notary to notarize your original CRC.
-To find a notary in your area simply do a Google search for: ‘Notary Public + your city name’.
+If you need to have your CRC notarized before, you can request the Apostille authentication, then please ask the Notary to notarize your original CRC.
+To find a notary in your area, simply do a Google search for: ‘notary public + your city name’.

-Before you are able to secure the Apostille authentication you will need to bring your original university diploma to a notary public, or lawyer with a notary license, and ask them to make you a notarized copy.
+Before you are able to secure the Apostille authentication, you need to bring your original university diploma to a notary public or lawyer with a notary license, and ask them to make you a notarized copy.
 The notary will photocopy your diploma then sign and stamp the copy – you now have a notarized copy of your degree.
-Once this step is complete you can bring or send the photocopied version of your diploma (which was notarized) to the appropriate office to secure the Apostille.
+Once this step is complete, you can bring or send the photocopied version of your diploma (which was notarized) to the appropriate office to secure the Apostille.

 Government offices have minor variations in their issuing policies.
-As a result you may need to provide your specific office with certain documentation that isn’t required by other offices (examples: additional signatures, stamps, government issued ID).
+As a result, you may need to provide your specific office with certain documentation that isn’t required by other offices (examples: additional signatures, stamps, government issued ID).
 Please contact your Apostille issuing office in advance to clarify what documentation will be required in order to obtain Apostille authentication for your Criminal Record Check and notarized copy of Diploma.

 Not that we’re aware of.
 To our knowledge, governments can only Apostille documents that were issued from institutions within the same country.
 For example, a British candidate who graduated from a South African university cannot have his/her diploma authenticated with a UK Apostille.
 Alternatively, they will need to have it authenticated by the South African government.

-|New Zealand||New Zealand candidates need to have documents authenticated by the Department of Internal Affairs.
+New Zealanders need to have documents Apostille authenticated by the Authentication Unit of the Department of Internal Affairs.

-|Australia||Australians need to have their documents authenticated by the Australian Department of Foreign Affairs and Trade.
+Irish candidates need to have their documents Apostille authenticated by the Department of Foreign Affairs and Trade.